AntonioFasano/SienaR/README.md

 	   sittingID = sid
     )

-If you don't have the sitting ID from the sitting function, just don't pass this argument, and the function `addCommittee()` will find it by itself.
+If you don't have the sitting ID from the sitting function, just don't pass this argument, and  `addCommittee()` will find it by itself.

 The argument `committee` requires some usage notes.
 It is a comma-separated list of member names.
 The way member names are formatted reflects the fields used in the official web app and format is "First Family", such as for John Smith.
 For cases with multiple first and family names, such as Melinda Ann French Gates, you join them with a dash, therefore "Melinda-Ann French-Gates".
 By using the dash, we can  say that Melinda and Ann are first names, while French and Gates are family names.
 Finally, you can use the employee ID (Matricola), which is recognised as consisting only of numbers.